 This is that extra day (or two) off which companies give employees for ‘me’ time.
 They don’t have to be scheduled in advance, often don’t need to be explained, and they certainly have that feel good factor with employees.
-Some companies in the UK call these duvet days, which if you’re like me and not from the UK, is the lovely term for when you lie in bed under your duvet/bedding (how cool is that?!).
+Some companies in the call these duvet days (a lovely term for when you lie in bed under your duvet/bedding - how cool is that?!).
 An example I read about recently is something called a ‘Yay Day’, which is what REI gives their employees to enjoy their favourite activity.
 Whatever you call it, it’s an interesting one to consider.

 2. Show appreciation